-Traditional gender roles mean that women are more likely to rely on ‘floating’ than men, though the reduced importance of fishing, and massive migration to the capital is further reducing opportunities for swimming.
+Traditional gender roles mean that women are more likely to rely on ‘floating’ than men (though Pyrard remarked that women could often swim better than men).
+The reduced importance of fishing, and massive migration to the capital is also further reducing opportunities for swimming.
 The tragic drowning of four school girls and their principal in 2011 brought further calls for ‘every child swims’ policies, although private tuition remains the best option for those who can afford it.

 Swim tracks (such as the one pictured here, in Addu) are found in Male’ and Hulhumale’ – home to one third of the population – though their close proximity to the islands’ untreated sewage makes them potential health hazards.
 There are no swimming pools outside of the resorts.

 Ear and eye infections are common complaints of those who regularly use the Male’ swim track, the analysis of whose water draws comparison with swimming in a septic tank.
 The recently-opened artificial beach, Ras Fannu, has fallen into the same funk, while the last picnic island available to Male’s swimmers was recently turned into a resort.